Schulich-Ignite/website/content/blog/making-things-small.md

 ## Lossless vs Lossy

-There are two different common ways of doing compression depending on what you need it for.
+The other concept you should be aware of is that there are two different common ways of doing compression depending on what you need it for.
 Lossless and lossy.
 The text algorithm we will cover is lossless, the image one is lossy.

 ### Lossless